Formal training vs. on-the-job experience

 At all times, the instructor must create an atmosphere of comfortable two-way dialogue, so the learner can feel free to ask questions.
 Open dialogue also helps the instructor to gauge how well the information is being absorbed and applied.
 In addition, testing must be done periodically to see how much information trainees are retaining.
 Tests need to focus on the "need-to-know" and leave most of the "nice-to-know" stuff out.

-The bottom line is this: Don't overlook computer-based or classroom training in favor of on-the-job "learn as you go" experience.
-Both are critical to developing competent, productive and safe operators.
+The bottom line is this: Don't overlook web-based or classroom training in favor of on-the-job "learn as you go" experience.
+Both are critical to developing competent, productive and safe equipment operators.

 - Ray Peterson